-After all, it doesn’t take much to imagine the potential harms if, for example, false information on a serious medical issue reached the top spot in search results (I know this firsthand, having spent time working as a counter-disinformation analyst during the 2020 US election and the COVID-19 pandemic).
+After all, it doesn’t take much to imagine the potential harms if, for example, false information on a serious medical issue reached the top spot in search results.

 With the addition of E for Experience to Google’s latest search rater guidelines, bloggers will need to demonstrate real-life experience with the subject they’re writing about – whether that’s accounting, performing open heart surgery, or traveling in South East Asia.

 Now we know what EEAT actually is, I’ll walk you through the steps I’m personally taking to shore up my blogs by including stronger proof of E for Experience (and the others too).

 How To Improve EEAT: 14 Tips To Make Google Trust Your Blog

 You might already be doing this, but treating your blog as a business is one of the best things you can do to strengthen your EEAT in the eyes of Google.